Barks Chocolate Recipes

 Notes on Freeze-Dried Berries

 In this white chocolate bark recipe, I’ve used powdered freeze dried strawberries to tint a few spoonfuls of the chocolate, creating a marbling effect.
 If you do not have strawberry powder, you can make your own by grinding whole freeze-dried berries in a coffee grinder or food processor.
-Alternately, you can use red gel food coloring to tint the white chocolate, or skip the marbling step altogether.
+Alternately, you can use oil-based food coloring to tint the white chocolate, or skip the marbling step altogether.

 Glass bowl of dried strawberries with pieces of white chocolate bark scattered around it